YuxiLing/yuxiling.github.io/_portfolio/portfolio-6.md

 ---
 title: "Verse Christmas 12-2023"
 excerpt: "This was a wonderful (and yes, very expensive) Brazil Barbecue hidden in Bukit Timah, one of the most famous upscale area in Singapore.
-We came here to celebrate Christmas 2023."
+We came here to celebrate Christmas 2023.
+We also had a fun secret santa event this year."
 image: "/images/christmas1.JPG"
 collection: portfolio
 ---